Why White Star Line never photographed RMS Titanic

 Who was Father Francis Browne and why is he relevant?

 One of the most significant contributors to Titanic’s visual documentation was Father Francis Browne (1880-1960), an Irish Jesuit priest who sailed on the ‘unsinkable ship’ for part of her maiden voyage.
-Traveling from Southampton, England to Queenstown (now Cobh), Ireland, Father Browne used his brief time aboard to document everything that caught his eye, obliviously providing an invaluable record of history.

 Browne was only onboard for a single night, residing in cabin A-37 on the Promenade Deck, having been gifted a first-class ticket for the earliest leg of RMS Titanic’s maiden voyage from his uncle; Robert Browne, the Bishop of Cloyne.

 Uncle Robert sent Francis on a Grand Tour of Europe, buying a camera for Francis to record his trip, and dispatching him off on the Titanic Special from London’s Waterloo Station on the morning of April 12, 1912.
-Employing his new state-of-the-art Kodak Brownie – the original mirrorless camera - taking 6x9 images at 8 shots per roll of film, Father Browne captured candid shots of passengers, crew members, and the liner’s sumptuous interior.

 An avid photographer, Browne took dozens of photographs including the gymnasium, the famous Marconi room, his own cabin, and the first-class dining saloon.
 He also snapped the last known images of Captain Edward J. Smith and engineer William Parr, alongside dozens of willing passengers and crew.

 Browne struck up a friendship with a couple of American millionaires who were seated at his table in the first-class dining saloon, who later offered to pay for his way to New York and back.
-Excited at this prospect, he telegraphed his superior seeking permission, but was told unambiguously by the Provinical: “GET OFF THAT SHIP”.

-He duly complied, sparing himself and his pictures from the looming fate that befell 68% of Titanic’s recorded population.
+Excited at this prospect, he telegraphed his superior seeking permission, but was told unambiguously by the provincial: “Get off that ship”.
+He duly complied, sparing himself and his pictures from the looming fate that befell 68 per cent of Titanic’s recorded population.

 When news reached him of RMS Titanic’s damnation, Browne understood his photographs held great interest and negotiated their use in various newspapers and outlets.
-Subsequently, the Eastman Kodak company agreed to give Francis free film for life, which he utilized to great extent throughout WWI and beyond.
+Subsequently, the Eastman Kodak company agreed to give Francis free film for life, which he utilised to great extent throughout WWI and beyond.

 Father Browne’s Titanic efforts were largely forgotten until 25 years after his death, when his photographic negatives were found by chance in 1985 – the same year that a joint American-French expedition located the wreck of RMS Titanic 400 nautical miles off the coast of Newfoundland, Canada.
 These images of Titanic were published in 1997, with further volumes made available in 2012.

 Why are we telling you this?
 Well, without Father Browne's photographs, our visual understanding of the Titanic would be left mostly to fantasy.
 His work remains highly regarded and historians frequently refer to his collection when illustrating the Titanic’s story.
-While his pictures only go so far in telling the ship’s story, if they bear his name, you’ve got the genuine article.

 Why there are so few photographs of RMS Titanic